iryston/osx-shell-scripts/README.md

 ## Installation

-1. Just paste scripts you need somewhere in your PATH, for instance to `/usr/local/bin` or `$HOME/bin`
+1. Just place scripts you need somewhere in your PATH, for instance to `/usr/local/bin` or `$HOME/bin`
 2. Grant them executable permissions: `chmod a+x file-name.sh`